zverok/cobb/README.md

 ## 6. Vera - the cutest gun ever

-## 7. What else Jayne Cobb does for me?
+## 7. What else Jayne Cobb does for me, if I pay enough?

 ### Train with your gun